dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 My Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal for about 1 year professionally.

-So that now everyone briefly knows about who we are, lets talk about Drupal and Docker.
+So that now everyone knows briefly who we are, lets talk about Drupal and Docker.
 How can these two technologies work together and why you should care.

 Rise your hand if you have used Docker already in your development environment.